Azuma413/Azuma413/README.md

 ## About Me
 - I am a Backend, Machine Learning, and Robotics Engineer.
 - I am interested in robot control using machine learning and the integration of mixed reality with robotics.
-- I am a university student.
+- I am a Kyoto University student.
 - I am also the co-founder of [ONIXION](https://onixion.com/).

 <!-- アイコンの選択肢一覧：https://arc.net/l/quote/zizyykfh -->